ehzhang/sense-js/README.md

 abstracts away the math and gives developers and designers easy access to some common non-touch gesture interactions with simple javascript callbacks.

+### Disclaimer
+This was made as a part of GreylockU's Hackfest, and will likely see changes to make things better/add more gestures :)

 Demo
 ------
 You can find a demo at http://sense-js.jit.su/